SOLVED: Internet Explorer 11 Not Responding

 Click on the search result titled Troubleshooting.

-Solution 3: Run a few anti-malware and antivirus scans
+Solution 3: Run several anti-malware and antivirus scans.

-Internet Explorer 11 may be crashing on your on a regular basis because your computer has been infected with malware or a virus or another harmful element.
-Just to rule an infection out as a cause, it would be a good idea for you to run a few anti-malware and antivirus scans.
-Some of the fan-favorite programs for running anti-malware and antivirus scans include Malwarebytes and Avast!
+Internet Explorer 11 may be crashing on your computer on a regular basis because it has been infected with malware, a virus, or another harmful element.
+To rule out infection as a cause, it would be a good idea for you to run a few anti-malware and antivirus scans.
+Some popular programs for running these scans include Malwarebytes and Avast!
 Free Antivirus.
-Remember – the more programs you run scans with, the more you will be able to trust the results as every malware/virus screening program does not look for the same harmful elements.
+Remember – the more programs you use to run scans, the more you can trust the results, as each malware/virus screening program does not search for the same harmful elements.

-A buildup of Temporary Internet Files, along with a corruption of Temporary Internet Files, does not only take up a significant amount of space on your computer’s hard drive but can also give rise to problems with Internet Explorer 11, including IE 11 frequently crashing on its user.
-It is definitely a good idea to get rid of all of your computer’s Temporary Internet Files and see if that fixes this issue for you.
+A buildup of Temporary Internet Files, along with corruption of these files, not only takes up a significant amount of space on your computer’s hard drive, but can also cause problems with Internet Explorer 11, including frequent crashes for its users.
+It is definitely a good idea to remove all of your computer’s Temporary Internet Files and see if that resolves the issue for you.

 Open the Start Menu.